-More recently, Josem has led marketing, communication and customer service teams at both large global corporations and small start-up teams.
+More recently, Josem has led marketing, communication and customer service teams at large global corporations and small start-up teams.

 Study and Starting Work